opambour/ES6-Web-Dev-t-with-Webpack-4-and-Babel-7-Beta/README.md

 Install dependdencies as
 > $ npm install

+Run webpack in development to generate dist files
+> $ npm run build:dev

-Run Gulp to generate dist files
+Run webpack in production to generate dist files
-> $ npx gulp or npm run gulp
+> $ npm run build:prod

 The above code will automate all task including **nodemon** and **browser-sync**.
 After running gulp, it will compile all typescript src files and folders to dist folder.